The Rebirth of the Church in Uzbekistan

 Maybe that is why I am obsessed, (Maybe a little too strong a word – depending on who you’re talking to – if you talk to my family, it is spot on), obsessed with capturing the past so that I will remember the wonderful events of days gone by.
 I guess that is why I love decorating our Christmas tree to the music of the Messiah every year.

 As a youth, I would buy a big calendar to put on my wall beside my desk in my bedroom.
 Each day I would write down what happened – just the high points & the things I did not want to forget.
-Later in college I would graduate to a journal, at first hand writtpen-and-journal (2)en.
+Later in college I would graduate to a journal, at first hand written.
 I have boxes of stuff out in the garage, keep sakes that take me back in time.
 I have things that I have purchased from all of the world on my journeys, decorating my office at work and at home.
 Some things especially have deep meaning & I connect them to some important event that took place.

 There is a flip side to this.
 During a very dark period of my life, that came and went for about 10 years (mostly dark) – I kept a very detailed journal of the events, my failings and my feelings.
 It was much easier to do since I had joined the computer age.
 So I wrote a lot.
 I was struggling with depression during those years.
 Finally I started to get well, thanks to therapy, my wife and some very loving people at Pathway.